Christian Yelich Preview, Player Props: Brewers vs. Cubs

-On Monday, Christian Yelich (.256 slugging percentage in past 10 games, with no homers) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+On Tuesday, Christian Yelich (batting .225 in his past 10 games) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Justin Steele.
 First pitch is at 8:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Padres.
+In his last game, he notched a home run while going 2-for-5 against the Cubs.

 Christian Yelich Game Info & Props vs. the Cubs